MB-Presents/SAREF-TA/README.md

 ## Solution: Smart Application Reference Ontology for Trust Agents

-The SAREF-TA ontology aims to provide a comprehensive semantic framework to facilitate trust in SIoT by detailing concepts related to tasks, devices, measurements, properties, profiles, network packets, and trust indicators.
-It enables devices to assess trustworthiness dynamically and make informed decisions about interactions with other entities in the network, leveraging context-aware and social features to enhance trust inference capabilities.
+The SAREF-TA ontology aims to provide a comprehensive semantic framework to facilitate the definition of SIoT devices by detailing concepts related to tasks, devices, measurements, properties, profiles, network packets, and trust indicators.
+It enables trust models to use this framework as a specification of an SIoT device by leveraging context-aware features for trust recommendations.

 ## Contribution